 This is an amazing area to stay in Porto if you want to avoid the crowds, as this hostel in Porto is located in Bonfim, a residential area full of trendy hipster places and traditional Portuguese stores.
 I should know, I live in this neighborhood 🙂

-How to get there: the subway station Bolhão and Faria Guimarães are 10min walking distance.
+How to get there: the subway station Bolhão and Faria Guimarães are a 10 minutes walking distance.

-This hostel in Porto has some of the best common areas of this list – including a marvelous living room where it is really easy to meet people, and a really large shared kitchen.
+Best Guest Porto Hostel has some of the best common areas of this list – including a marvelous living room where it is really easy to meet people, and a really large shared kitchen.
 For me this is an important criteria when choosing a hostel because I love to cook (it allows you to save some money too) and quite often the hostels’ kitchen are a war zone.

 The dormitories are full of light and painted in bright colours, which makes them particularly cheerful.
 I love it!

-This is an amazing area to stay in Porto if you want to be “where everything happens” because this is in the most touristy area of Porto.
+This is an amazing area to stay in Porto if you want to be “where everything happens” because this is in the most touristy area.
 It is packed with people, the traffic is chaotic but you have amazing souvenir stores within walking distance, and you are also close to the Douro river.

-How to get there: the subway São Bento is 5min walking distance.
+How to get there: the subway São Bento is a 5 minutes walking distance.

 There are two reasons why the Nice Way Porto Hostel is one of the best hostels in Porto: the amazing staff and its superb location at downtown Porto.

-When you walk in you immediately feel at ease as the staff is really friendly and the living room is decorated in a fun, relaxed way.
-Nice Way Porto Hostel also organises several activities so that travellers get to know each other, such as drinking games and movie nights.
+When you walk in you immediately feel at ease as the staff is really friendly and the living room is decorated in a fun way.
+Nice Way Porto Hostel organises several activities so that travellers get to know each other, such as drinking games and movie nights.

-How to get there: São Bento, Aliados and Trindade subway stations are 5min walking distance.
+How to get there: São Bento, Aliados and Trindade subway stations are a 5 minutes walking distance.